--What are the main characteristics of the organizations pursuing a quality management?

--What costs and benefits emerge from quality management?

--What about the effects, in the medium term, of quality management on the competitiveness of the organization?
+- -What are the main characteristics of the organizations pursuing a quality management? - -What costs emerge from quality management? - -What about the effects, in the medium term, of quality management on the competitiveness of the organization?

-The general aim of this research is to study the impact of the quality process - a common benchmark in the global business - on the economic and financial performance of the organizations.
-Thus the literature review will consider the following matters - organization, quality process and the relation between them v.i.z. the quality process and the performance under an economic and financial perspective.
+The general aim of this research is to study the impact of the quality process on the economic and financial performance of organizations.
+This matter will somehow influence the economic and financial situation of the organizations that is why the literature review will consider the following - organization, quality process and the relation between them v.i.z. quality process and performance.